 Sampling

-Sampling is a fundamental statistical technique used to select a subset of individuals or units from a larger population for analysis.
-This process allows researchers to draw conclusions about the entire population without the need to study every single member, which can be impractical due to time, cost, or logistical constraints.
-There are two main types of sampling techniques: probability sampling, where each member of the population has a known chance of being selected, and non-probability sampling, where selection is based on subjective judgment.
-Understanding sampling is crucial for obtaining accurate and representative data in research studies.
+Sampling is a statistical technique used to select a subset of individuals from a larger population to draw conclusions about the whole group.
+This method is essential when studying an entire population is impractical due to constraints like time, cost, or feasibility.
+By analyzing a representative sample, researchers can estimate characteristics and make inferences about the population.
+There are two main types of sampling techniques: probability sampling, where every unit has an equal chance of selection, and non-probability sampling, where this is not guaranteed.
+Understanding these methods is crucial for accurate data analysis and decision-making.

 8 Types of Sampling Techniques